shafeeshafee/microblog_EC2_deployment/README.md

    - Started the application using `gunicorn -b :5000 -w 4 microblog:app` and accessed it on the browser to confirm it's running.
 Making sure the application runs correctly in a manual setup ensures the environment is properly configured before automating the deployment.

+---

+**Note:** Were the above steps involving setting up the Python virtual environment, installing dependencies, configuring environment variables, preparing the application for deployment, configuring Nginx, and launching with Gunicorn absolutely necessary for the CI/CD pipeline?

+**Short answer**: _no._

+**Long answer**: while these steps were useful for initially configuring and testing the application manually, they're not really necessary to do so when using a CI/CD pipeline.
+Instead, the real idea of these steps is that we can test these are running locally before it can be run before automating it within the pipeline's build and deploy stages to ensure consistency and repeatability.
+Automating these processes reduces the potential for manual errors and aligns with the principles of continuous integration and deployment.

+---

 7. **Automated the Pipeline with Jenkins**

    - Edited the Jenkinsfile to automate the build, test, and deploy stages, including commands to set up the environment, install dependencies, run tests, and deploy the application.
 Automating these steps in the CI/CD pipeline ensures consistent deployments and reduces manual errors.